apsara-stack/terraform-provider-apsarastack/website/docs/r/cms_alarm.html.markdown

 * `project` - (Required, ForceNew) Monitor project name, such as "acs_ecs_dashboard" and "acs_rds_dashboard".
 For more information, see [Metrics Reference](https://www.alibabacloud.com/help/doc-detail/28619.htm).
 * `metric` - (Required, ForceNew) Name of the monitoring metrics corresponding to a project, such as "CPUUtilization" and "networkin_rate".
 For more information, see [Metrics Reference](https://www.alibabacloud.com/help/doc-detail/28619.htm).
 * `dimensions` - (Required, ForceNew) Map of the resources associated with the alarm rule, such as "instanceId", "device" and "port".
 Each key's value is a string and it uses comma to split multiple items.
 For more information, see [Metrics Reference](https://www.alibabacloud.com/help/doc-detail/28619.htm).
 * `period` - Index query cycle, which must be consistent with that defined for metrics.
-Default to 300, in seconds.
 * `escalations_critical` - (Optional) A configuration of critical alarm (documented below).
 * `escalations_warn` - (Optional) A configuration of critical warn (documented below).
 * `escalations_info` - (Optional) A configuration of critical info (documented below).